IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 Recent interest has resulted in new protocols such as Oblivious DNS ([ODoH](https://www.ietf.org/staging/draft-pauly-oblivious-doh-02.html)) and Oblivious HTTP ([OHTTP](https://www.ietf.org/archive/id/draft-thomson-http-oblivious-00.html)).
 While they both prevent tracking by individual parties, they are not intended for the general-purpose web browsing use case.

+Furthermore, [Gnatcatcher](https://github.com/bslassey/ip-blindness/blob/master/README.md) is a single-hop proxy system providing more protection against third-party tracking than a traditional commercial VPN.
+However, its design maintains the industry-standard reliance on IP addresses for anti-abuse purposes and it provides near backwards compatibility for select services that submit to periodic audits.

-Finally, [Gnatcatcher](https://github.com/bslassey/ip-blindness/blob/master/README.md) is a single-hop proxy providing more protection than a traditional commercial VPN; and iCloud Private Relay is described as using two proxies and would provide a level of protection somewhere between a commercial VPN and Tor.
+Finally, iCloud Private Relay is described as using two proxies between the client and server, and it would provide a level of protection somewhere between a commercial VPN and Tor.

 # Replacement signals for IP addresses

-Fundamentally, the current ecosystem operates by making the paths of a connection accountable for bad traffic, rather than the sources of the traffic itself.
-This is problematic because in some cases IP addresses are shared by multiple clients (e.g., VPNs, Tor, carrier-grade NATs (CGNATs)) and any misbehavior may be impermanent.
-Ideally, clients could present proof of reputation that is separate from the IP address, and uniquely bound to a given connection.
+Fundamentally, the current ecosystem operates by making the apparent path of a connection accountable for bad traffic, rather than the source of the traffic itself.
+This is problematic because in some cases IP addresses are shared by multiple clients (e.g., VPNs, Tor, carrier-grade NATs (CGNATs)) and any misbehavior associated with an address may be impermanent.
+Ideally, clients could gain a reputation and present proof of reputation that is separate from their apparent IP address, and uniquely bound to a given connection.

+Reputation services ([RFC7070](https://datatracker.ietf.org/doc/html/rfc7070)) are critical components present at multiple layers across the Internet and they are responsible for predicting whether a client will be abusive.
+However, these services are constrainted by available identifiers when making a decision.
+As a result of this constraint, IP addresses tend to be an influential signal in the reputation assigned to an identity.
+Identifying alternatives for this dependency on IP addresses is a goal of this document.

 ## Requirements

+Some [considerations](https://datatracker.ietf.org/doc/html/draft-kucherawy-repute-consid-00) about reputation services are documented already from the perspective of organizations being operationally reliant on a third-party service.
+However, these considerations are relevant for and extend to a service's impact on clients, as well.

+With the goal of replacing IP addresses as a fundemental signal in calculating a reputation, we describe two classes of requirements: properties of a replacement reputation signal, and properties of a reputation system.
+Each class is further divided into requirements of the client and requirements of the service.

+### Required properties of replacement reputation signal

-### Client requirements
+#### Client requirements

-- Clients MUST be able to request and present new reputation proofs on demand.
 - A reputation signal MUST NOT be linkable to an Identity for which the signal corresponds.

+#### Server requirements

+- A reputation signal MUST NOT remain valid indefinitely meaning a client must obtain a new reputation signals periodically.
+- A reputation signal MUST be bound to a reputation context, and MUST NOT be transferable across contexts.

+### Requirements of a reputation system

+#### Client requirements

-- Clients MUST be able to demonstrate good faith and improve reputation if needed.
+- A client MUST be able to demonstrate good faith and improve reputation if needed.
-- Clients MUST be able to dispute their reputation.
+- A client MUST be able to dispute their reputation.
-- Clients MUST be able to determine and verify the context in which a given reputation applies.
+- A client MUST be able to determine and verify the reputation context in which a given reputation applies.
-- Reputation signals MUST NOT remain valid indefinitely.
-(Clients must obtain new reputation signals periodically.)
+- A client MUST be able to request and present new reputation proofs on demand.

-### Server requirements
+#### Server requirements

-- Reputation signals MUST be bound to a context, and MUST NOT be transferrable across contexts.
+- A reputation MUST be bound to an Identity, and MUST NOT be transferable.
-- Clients MUST NOT be able to transfer reputations.

 ## Evaluation of existing technologies

+Technologies exist that solve problems in similar problem spaces, however none fulfill the above criteria.

+[PrivacyPass](https://datatracker.ietf.org/doc/html/draft-ietf-privacypass-protocol-01) is not directly applicable for this use case, but it has been shown to be a useful building block for solving numerous problems.
+Its design simply allows substituting a CAPTCHA challenge with a token.
+The token can't carry additional information about the client's reputation, the token is not guaranteed to expire, and the tokens are not bound to an identity.
+Furthermore, PrivacyPass does not itself specify a reputation system, therefore it cannot be used to derive an unlinkable reputation signal.

+[Trust Tokens](https://github.com/WICG/trust-token-api) are an extension of PrivacyPass where the tokens are allowed to carry private metadata.
+This additional metadata would allow for encoding information about a client's reputation, but Trust Tokens are not bound to an identity and they do not necessarily expire.

 ## Potential new technologies